cdapio/cdap/cdap-docs/user-guide/source/tutorials/fitbit.rst

 Scenario
 ---------
 You receive FitBit device data in JSON format.
-You are interested in sharing the data with an outside contracter, but you need to mask the data to remove personally identify information before sharing (i.e., data masking).
-You will parse FitBit JSON data, extract the UNIX timestamp, masking the devices' IDs, hash the results, and store into a CDAP table.
+You are interested in sharing the data with an outside contractor, but you need to mask the data to remove personally identifying information before sharing (i.e., data masking).

-- You need to parse, transform, and clean events sent by IoT (Fitbit devices)
+- You will parse FitBit JSON data, extract the UNIX timestamp, mask the devices' IDs, hash the results, and store into a CDAP table

-- You need to write masked results to a database that will be used by the contractor
+- You will write masked results to a database that will be used by the contractor

 Data
 ----
-Click below to donwload a `.json` file containing the data necessary to complete the tutorial.
+Click below to download a `.json` file containing the data necessary to complete the tutorial.

 :download:`FitBit_Device.json </_include/tutorials/FitBit_Device.json>`